se-for-sci/se-for-sci.github.io/content/week04_package/using_packages.md

 - Work in more than one place
 - Upgrade or change anything on your computer

-Unfortunately, packing has a _lot_ of historical cruft, bad practices that have easy solutions today but are still propagated.
+Unfortunately, packaging has a _lot_ of historical cruft, bad practices that have easy solutions today but are still propagated.

 We will split our focus into two situations, then pull both ideas together.